Tech for Families

 Canyons recognizes the potential pitfalls of excessive screen time.
 Research overwhelmingly suggests how a device is used in instruction has the greatest potential impacts on students.
 Therefore, our approach to screen time focuses on the context of technology use rather than the minutes of technology use.
 For additional information on weighing the value of different types of screen time visit this Screen Time resource.

 A task force of the San Jose Police Department provides an updated list of apps parents should look for as well as a brief summary of how they are being used by individuals.

 Setting guidelines for how technology use will be monitored should be a part of a family’s Media Use Plan.
 Visit the Technology Monitoring at Home page for details on how families can monitor technology use at home.
 To learn more about the strategies educators use for monitoring technology use at school, visit the Technology Monitoring at School page.

 Internet safety is a priority for the District.
 CSD uses ContentKeeper as our Web filter system to prevent students from accessing inappropriate material online while using District computing devices or the District’s network.
 The filter can be adjusted for elementary schools, middle schools and high schools.
 Visit our Web Filtering page to learn more about what is available and blocked for each grade level.

 Parents can request that additional restrictions be placed on their student’s Chromebook by completing a filtering request form.
-It’s important to note this may prevent the student from accessing grade-level learning resources and in-classroom accommodations will need to be made.
+It’s important to note this may prevent the student from accessing grade-level learning resources and in-classroom adjustments will need to be made.

 Tutorials & Computer Assistance